sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 ### Violence and casualties (in and around the West Bank)

 * Since 7 October, 246 Palestinians, including 65 children, have been killed in the West Bank, including East Jerusalem.
 Additionally, two Palestinians from the West Bank were killed while carrying out an attack in Israel on 30 November.
 Of those killed in the West Bank, 236 have been killed by Israeli forces, eight by Israeli settlers and another two have been killed either by forces or settlers.
 The eight-week toll represents more than half of all Palestinians killed in the West Bank this year.
-Already, 2023 is the deadliest year for Palestinians in the West Bank since OCHA began recording casualties in 2005\. ((69 for #2))
+Already, 2023 is the deadliest year for Palestinians in the West Bank since OCHA began recording casualties in 2005\. ((92 for #2))

 * Since 7 October, four Israelis, including three members of Israeli forces, have been killed in attacks by Palestinians in the West Bank, including East Jerusalem.
 An additional four were killed in West Jerusalem in a Palestinian attack (one of whom was killed by Israeli forces who misidentified him). ((75 for #3))

+* On 4 December, three Palestinian men were killed by Israeli forces in two operations that the latter carried out in Qalqiliya and Qalandiya Refugee Camp (Jerusalem) where exchanges of fire with Palestinians were reported.
+Another 32 Palestinians, including four children, were injured by Israeli forces during these operations. ((96 for #1))

 ### Displacement (West Bank)